cyphyhouse/Koord-Front-End/README.md

   * `send.py` sends UDP packages to a designated address.
 Currently used for fake position info.
   * `simul_recv.c` receives UDP packages under port 5556.
 Currently used for fake ARDrone instance.
   * trying to use more `python` for simplicity

+##Scripts:
+  * write your application code in AppCode/
+  * simulate.sh appCode/<appname>.krd will run the parser and generate java code, then run the file.
+  * simulate-app.sh <appname> will just recompile and run.
+Use this to change up main files and draw files in the simulator.
+  * run.sh <appname> will just run the files.